Read this resource to:

 We understand that you work in complex and pressured environments.
 We know following feedback from members that experiencing a medicolegal case can be concerning and a source of stress.
 At Medical Protection we want to share our knowledge, experience and expertise with you to provide professional support that we hope you find valuable.

-We’ve analysed the support Medical Protection has provided to UK-based gastroenterology members in over 300 cases.
-We have provided advice and assistance in writing medical reports and supported our gastroenterology members in relation to claims (demands for monetary compensation that embodies allegations of negligence), pre-claims (intimations from a claimant of a possible claim for compensation), complaints, GMC investigations, local disciplinary procedures, inquests and criminal investigations.
+We’ve analysed the support Medical Protection has provided to UK-based gastroenterology members in over 300 cases between 2008 and 2017.
+We have provided advice and assistance in writing medical reports and supported our gastroenterology members in relation to claims (demands for monetary compensation that embodies allegations of negligence), potential claims (intimations from a claimant of a possible claim for compensation), complaints, GMC investigations, local disciplinary procedures, inquests and criminal investigations.

 We have analysed all claims, including those defended, not pursued and settled.
 We feel that sharing our learnings from the reasons patients decide to take action is valuable, as well as the reasons why claims are settled.